 Tim has more than 30 years’ experience in business leadership, management and strategic development with a focus on public infrastructure.

 After undertaking various government roles early in his career, Tim joined his family’s business, Stornoway, in 1998.
 Tim led the business as CEO and then Managing Director for 12 years before stepping into the role of Chair.
 Stornoway provides civil asset services nationally to all levels of government, as well as to a wide range of private sector clients.

 Tim currently chairs the Board of Metro Tasmania.

 My interest in TasTAFE is that a strong and highly functional public VET provider is critical to the long term economic and social growth of Tasmania.

 John Maddock, AM

-John has extensive governance and senior executive leadership experience in the tertiary and adult education sectors, including serving in Chief Executive Officer positions at Box Hill Institute Group, the Gordon Institute of TAFE and the CAE.
+John has extensive governance and senior executive leadership experience in the tertiary and adult education sectors, including serving in Chief Executive Officer positions at Box Hill Institute Group, the Gordon Institute of TAFE and the Centre for Adult Education.